-However, the problem comes when, for some reason, WordPress or your webhost is unable to send the confirmation link to your new email.
+The problem, however, comes when for some reason, WordPress or your webhost is unable to send the confirmation link to your new email.

 Sometimes, your email provider is automatically blocking emails from your own domain.

-That’s when you begin to wonder why no confirmation link is coming… and then you begin to blame your PLR blog provider. 🙂
+That’s when you begin to wonder why no confirmation link is coming… and then you almost want to blame your PLR blog provider. 🙂

 The good news is there’s a quick though not so comfortable way of changing your admin and user email address.

 Just edit the “wp_options” table by logging in to your cPanel, then simply edit your site/blogs’ database file via phpMyAdmin.

 This method may look scary for many folks but let me guide you through a step-by-step tutorial.

 Warning: This method could be uncomfortable for some, specially technically-challenged folks.
 It can cause untoward issues to your site.

 If, for some reason, you really badly needed to change your admin email through this method, make sure to make a backup of your blog/site first before proceeding.

 Make sure also that your webhost provider allows you access to phpMyAdmin.
 Otherwise, this tutorial may not of helped.

 Step 1: Log in to your cPanel.
 For first-time web admins, here’s how to log in.

 Step 2: Take note of your site/blog’s database name.

 Your database name is found inside the wp-config.php file.
 Access this file by going to File Manager => root folder of your domain.

 Step 3: Find the phpMyAdmin icon/link, usually included under the DATABASES group, then click on it.

 You will be redirected into the “phpMyAdmin” page.

 Step 4: If you have several databases on the list, find your database name, then click on it.